Trouble shared is trouble halved.

 By contrast to § 502, Bankruptcy Rule 3002.1 explicitly denies the presumption to lender claims arising post petition.
 Rule 3002.1(d) and (g).

 Remember that Rule 3002.1 applies only in Chapter 13 and only to debts secured by the debtor’s principal residence.
+So, the scope of worry is narrowed only slightly.

 In the absence of contrary circuit authority, the charge to debtor’s lawyers seems clear and enormous: permitting the allowance of a filed proof of claim in a bankruptcy case waives all challenges to the claim that then exist.